 Skip to content

-Dashboards are Pretty Sweet: Data Visualization in DRVS
+The Art of Data Visualization in DRVS

 I love data.
 I love charts and graphs and tables.
 I love how discrete points of information can come together visually to tell a compelling story.
 I also love baking.
 I love pies and cakes and cookies.
 I love how flour, sugar, and butter can come together to form a myriad of tasty treats.
 Combining these two passions, I like to think of dashboards in DRVS similar to showstoppers from the Great British Bake Off.